AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Push/agora_chat_push_flutter.md

 ### Set the push notifications of a conversation

-You can call `setConversationSilentMode` to set the push notifications for the conversation specified by the `conversationId` and `ConversationType` fields, as shown in the following code sample:
+You can call `setConversationSilentMode` and specify the `conversationId` and `ConversationType` fields to set the push notifications for the conversation, as shown in the following code sample:

 ```dart
 // Sets the push notification mode to `MENTION_ONLY` for a conversation.